Sergio Aguero: Messi in America and the new season ahead for Manchester City

 He'll need to decide at the appropriate moment.

 However, considering his professional history, he has already extended his contract once before with City, whereas his periods with other teams tended to be briefer.

 Why shouldn't that happen once again?

 After winning the UEFA Super Cup, Man City still have another five trophies to play for this season (Club World Cup, EFL Cup, FA Cup, Premier League and Champions League).
-How many trophies do you think City might end the season
+How many trophies do you think City might end the season with?

 Aguero: As many as they possibly can, hopefully.